‘Suicide Squad’ Should Have Had Jared Leto’s Joker As Its Main Villain, Admits Director David Ayer

 — Jody (@PensFanboy) January 21, 2017

 David Ayer was so moved by @PensFanboy’s post that he decided to write out a lengthy response where he opened up about his true feelings regarding Suicide Squad.
-At first he just thanked @PensFanboy, before acknowledging that Suicide Squad wasn’t to everyone’s liking.
+At first, he just thanked @PensFanboy, before acknowledging that Suicide Squad wasn’t to everyone’s liking.

 Thank you so much.
 I know it’s a controversial film, I really tried to make something different, with a look and a voice of its own.
 I took inspiration from the insanity of the original comics.